evannorton/Pixel-Pigeon/README.md

 Evan wanted something specifically tailored to low spec pixel perfect games.

 ## Getting started

+You may use the [Template Game](https://github.com/evannorton/Pixel-Pigeon-Template) as a starting point, or create a repository from scratch using these instructions.

 1. Install Node.js v18.16.0.
 2. Create a `package.json` file at the root of your game's codebase.
 ```json